 4. SCOPE

-This Policy should be used by the infection prevention and control team, health and social managers, nurses, doctors, or other health and social care providers.
+This Policy should be used by the infection prevention and control team and all healthcare professionals including nurses and doctors.
+The policy is provided as a reference source for social care managers and social care personnel.

 5. AIM